maxratajczak/obstaclerun/README.md

 # obstaclerun
 First Unity game developed with C#

-Download the all files in a .zip, run "Obstacle Run.exe", use WASD keys to move around & use ESC key to open main menu.
+Extract all the files in the .zip, run "Obstacle Run.exe", use WASD keys to move around & use ESC key to open main menu.
 Enjoy!